espressif/esp-usb-bridge/README.md

 ## Mass Storage Device

 A mass storage device will show up in the PC connected to the ESP USB bridge.
 This can be accessed as any other USB storage disk.
-Binaries built in [the UF2 format](https://github.com/microsoft/uf2) can be copied to this disk and the ESP32-S2 will flash the target MCU accordingly.
+Binaries built in [the UF2 format](https://github.com/microsoft/uf2) can be copied to this disk and the bridge MCU will flash the target MCU accordingly.

 Binary `uf2.bin` will be generated and placed into the `AN_ESP32_PROJECT/build` directory by running the following commands.
 ```bash